graphile/graphile.github.io/src/news/2025-03-24-major-grafast-beta.md

   did not assert that you were actually dealing with a unary execution value.
 - If you were using `@stream` (incremental delivery) and had written your own `Step` class with stream support, first of all: amazing!
-Please let me know you did that!
+Please let me know you did that (_via email or [Discord](https://discord.gg/graphile)_)!
   Secondly, you'll need to either rename your `stream` function to `execute` or merge its code into your existing `execute` method if you have one.
 It turns out there wasn't much point in separating them, and you can confer a lot of benefit from merging them.

 ### Other Gra*fast* improvements